Many teachings present controlling your feelings as the goal of emotional health.

 Presence rebuilds self trust.

-Each time you stay with an emotion without collapsing or suppressing, your system learns: I can handle this.
+Each time you stay with an emotion without pushing it away or getting lost in it, your system learns something new: that you can handle what you feel.

 Peace grows when your body can hold more, not when you force less.